albar965/littlenavmap-manual/en/MAPDISPLAY.md

 A single click shows details about all map objects nearby the clicked position in the `Information` dock window.
 Windows and tabs are raised depending on clicked objects.

-A single click on a user aircraft, AI aircraft or multiplayer aircraft shows details in the `Simulator Aircraft` dock window.
+A single click on an user aircraft, AI aircraft or multiplayer aircraft shows details in the `Simulator Aircraft` dock window.

 A double-click zooms in showing either the airport diagram or the navaid closely and also shows details in the `Information` dock window.
 The same applies for all AI or multiplayer aircraft or ships.